wolfSSL/wolfssl-examples/wolfCLU/README.md

 `--enable-opensslextra` provides utility for a hex to binary conversion of hexidecimal values.

+`--enable-base64encode` enables Base64 encoding (not on by default)

 Additional features that can be included when configuring wolfssl for encryption or decryption are: